Livonian Brothers of the Sword: Battles

 In 1206, the Duke Vladimir of Polozk demanded tribute from the inhabitants of the Daugava when the terms of service of the crusaders expired.
 The Swordbrothers, with the help of the remaining crusaders, beat the Russian troops that arrived suddenly to Daugava.

 In 1207, the Swordbrothers faced an attack from Lithuania launched during the winter.
-The Swordbrothers and allies stayed at the castle of Lennewarden on the north of the Daugava.
+The Swordbrothers and allies stayed at the castle of Lennewarden on the north side of the Daugava.
 The Lithuanian army challenged the order to battle and was defeated by the Order.
 This victory served to show the value of the castle line along the river.
 The chain of castles allowed successful communication.
 Meanwhile, the local militia could assemble at the nearest fort to the raiders' return route and attack them.

 The Swordbrothers had superiority in heavy cavalry.
 For that reason, natives tried to avoid pitched battles during the Livonian crusade.
 Most of the confrontations consisted of raids.
 The Order built a fortified line along the Daugava that created a peaceful time in the region.
 Livonian people began to consider the Swordbrothers as efficient protectors.
 Despite that, some native leaders felt that the Order represented a challenge to their authority, as the case of King Vetseke, the original owner of the fortress of Koknese.
 King Vetseke massacred German workers who were rebuilding the fortress.
 He was punished after that.

 In 1211, several threats around Livonian prompted Albert of Riga to reinforce the defences.
 For safeguarding the northern flank, Albert organised an invasion of southern Estonia.
 The Swordbrothers were the core of the crusader army, allied with Russians, loyal Livs and Letts, and led by Engelbert von Thisenhusen, brother-in-law of Albert of Riga.
 After a siege, they took Fellin and negotiated a settlement with the condition that pagans accept baptism.
 The following year the order destroyed the Saccalian resistance in a battle where 2,000 Saccalians fell.

 Between 1211 and 1212, the Swordbrothers realised that winter was the best season for warfare due to frozen swamps, weak undergrowth, and difficulty of their enemies to cover their tracks.
 Also, the knights could use frozen rivers as high-speed paths.
 The Order used these advantages in their campaigns until 1218, when they conquered southern Estonia, meanwhile they beat off counter-attacks from Russians and Lithuanians.

 In 1230, Kurland was conquered and converted by the order.